ConnerHenrie/.Net-Appointment-Scheduler/README.md

-Created as a project for Software Engineering course to demnstrate profeciency with .net and C#
+Created as a project for Software Engineering course to demonstrate profeciency with .net and C#